pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 ## Project Scenario

 SwiftAuto Traders has hired a data scientist to analyze car sales and profits for each dealer.
-Their first task is to create visualizations and present them as a dashboard to my regional manager.
+Their first task is to create visualizations and present them as a dashboard to the regional manager.

 ## Objectives